mwjames/travis-support/README.md

 ## Disclaimer

 Files included in this repository should by no means convey a sense of ownership or maintenance responsibility.
-Files are purely provide for the convenience and can change without prior notice.
+Files are provided purely on the notion of convenience and can change without prior notice.

 [smw]: https://travis-ci.org/SemanticMediaWiki/SemanticMediaWiki
 [sesame]: http://rdf4j.org/